-No. Hand held torches are made to be “hand held,” although some vendors do try to use them in their hobby units.
+No. Hand held torches are made to be “hand held,” although some vendors do try to use them in their smaller units.
 Our machines are industrial grade, professional tables and require a plasma cutter with a machine torch.
 The machine torches are made for cleaner and much more precision cutting.
 Plasma cutters made for automated systems have several other necessary features as in addition to a machine torch.

-This is what keeps your cutting program from pretending to cut when it’s not, e.g., if the arc fails to start or after the fire has gone out.
+This is what keeps your cutting program from pretending to cut when it’s not, e.g., if the arc fails to start or after the plasma has gone out.
 Many hobby system vendors claiming to sell industrial quality systems will tell you this is not necessary.
 It isn’t if your operator has the time to sit by the machine and watch it’s every move and to stop the motion manually when a torch fails to start, a tip burns out or when cutting small pieces and material tips up.
 At Victory and with all other professional industrial-grade systems we believe this should be automatic.
-The operator can do other things while the machine is cutting and be assured that it will stop all motion if the fire goes out.
+The operator can do other things while the machine is cutting and be assured that it will stop all motion if the plasma goes out.
 This abrupt, complete stop is what allows an accurate and simple restart after the problem has been corrected.

 The general rule of thumb is water jet cutting cost three times as much as plasma.
 A laser costs eight times as much as plasma.
 When you are doing the math you may need both hands and feet to tally the full cost!
 That’s also times the cost to acquire, times the cost to operate, times the cost to maintain.
 Then you’ll need another hand so you can subtract the lost cutting speed.
 Water jet and laser are slower than a ‘kid waiting on Christmas’ if you are cutting any thickness.

 The water does move from a completely dry cutting bed to a cutting level just under the material or just over the material as desired.
-It only takes a few CFM of shop air and three minutes to move the water from the bottom storage chamber to completely cover the material on the table.
+It only takes a few CFM of shop air to move the water from the bottom storage chamber to completely cover the material on the table.

 The bottom of the cutting bed is only 6” below the material to be cut, so all the small parts cut will stop there if they fall through the slats.
 It is really nice to lift them out of a dry area and not have to “fish” for them as you do on some competitors’ water tables.
 In addition, when cutting aluminum the water level should be at least 2” below the bottom of the material to allow for the escape of hydrogen.